harshvardhaniimi/personal-website/content/about/main/index.md

   I like programming and solving problems through that.
 I started to code in C/C++, but over time picked up R. I know the basics of Java and HTML.
 R, these days, happens to be my go-to language.
 Apart from mathematics and statistics, I am also fond of philosophy, political economics and sociology.

   In my free time, I [read books](https://www.goodreads.com/review/list/66858367-harshvardhan?shelf=%23ALL%23), participate in adventure sports and lift my spirits with Calvin and Hobbes.
-I like Bollywood music and my playlist of [Classical Hindi Music](https://open.spotify.com/playlist/2n6mpS4UvR3bXIpF1mrTFX?si=1ff29dd310e44d8f) is quite popular.
+I like Bollywood music and my playlist of [Classical Hindi Music](https://open.spotify.com/playlist/2n6mpS4UvR3bXIpF1mrTFX?si=1ff29dd310e44d8f) is popular on Spotify.

   [Curriculum vitae](/docs/cv.pdf)